 Satan has created an “us vs them” - Jews vs Christians mentality.
 This anti-Semitism has blinded Christians to the truth concerning the Israel of God and the truth of His Covenant.
+It has blinded Jews to the inclusion of believing Gentiles, within “the household of God”.
 With this in mind - let’s review the doctrines of our faith - keeping in mind the central place of Israel in the revelation of God.

 1. The Bible is the inspired word of God.
 It is the only standard of doctrine.
 All prophets, all preachers, all those who work miracles, are to be examined and their doctrines compared with the Bible.
 Those teachings which do not agree with the standard must be discarded (Isaiah 8:20, 2Peter 1:20-21).
 This written “Word of God” was preserved for us through Israel.

 The truth is promised to all who seek God in sincerity of heart (James.
 1:5, John 8:32, John 7:17, Jeremiah 29:13, Jeremiah 33:3).
 Each individual must study the Scriptures for himself and should never simply take another’s word for what is truth, no matter how religious or knowledgeable he appears to be (Acts 17:11, John 16:13).